 ZHP mission is to educate young people, that is to support them in their full development and character formation by posing challenges.

-The Polish Scouting and Guiding Association (ZHP) is registered as an independent legal entity in Poland providing dynamic, values-based, non-formal educational and leadership training programmes for girls and boys between the ages of 6 and 25.
-Its activities are open to all young people, regardless of origin, nationality, race or creed.
+The Polish Scouting and Guiding Association (ZHP) is registered as an independent legal entity in Poland providing dynamic, values-based, non-formal educational and leadership training programmes for young people between the ages of 6 and 21.
+Its activities are open to all, regardless of gender, origin, nationality, race or creed.
 It aims to provide a safe environment for young people to develop their fullest potential as responsible and active citizens who participate in their local, national and international communities and all areas of society.
-Currently the membership of ZHP is over 90 000 girls and boys and leaders.
+Currently the membership of ZHP is over 100 000 girls and boys and leaders.

 ZHP is member of the World Association of Girl Guides and Girl Scouts (WAGGGS) and the World Organization of the Scout Movement (WOSM).
 Women are registered as members of WAGGGS, men are members of WOSM.